 You might also figure out that your family thrives when you “go with the flow” or that you all much prefer set times to do certain things, and like predictability and routine.

 You might discover that you really like reading as a family, so a literature based curriculum is best.
 Or that you really really hate the mess of science experiments, so maybe online options are better.
 Or that your day just works better when you’re at home so you’ll keep field trips to a minimum.
-Or just the opposite!
+And maybe just the opposite!

 How long do you need to ‘deschool’?

 The rule of thumb is that you should take approximately 1 month to deschool for every year your child was in school.
 The focus isn’t so much on learning anything or meeting goals or “keeping up with their class”, but on reconnecting as a family and discovering the joy of learning.

 It may take less time for you — it may take more.

 But don’t skimp out because of a panic that “they aren’t learning anything”.
 They will learn.
 They will surprise you with what they learn.